 - Post-doctoral Research Associate positions are not considered permanent.

-Any UT employee who wishes to submit an employment-based petition, must meet with a CIE advisor to review their case and determine eligibility for either the advanced degree holder or outstanding professor/researcher categories.
-If their case falls within these two categories, then the hiring department may file a request form with CIE to begin the LPR process.
-If CIE advisors determine that filing in the extraordinary ability category or taking advantage of the national interest waiver would be the best strategy, no further action would be required by the University and the employee can self-petition for LPR status in the extraordinary ability category or under the national interest waiver provisions.
+Any UT employee who wishes to submit an employment-based petition, must meet with a CGE advisor to review their case and determine eligibility for either the advanced degree holder or outstanding professor/researcher categories.
+If their case falls within these two categories, then the hiring department may file a request form with CGE to begin the LPR process.
+If CGE advisors determine that filing in the extraordinary ability category or taking advantage of the national interest waiver would be the best strategy, no further action would be required by the University and the employee can self-petition for LPR status in the extraordinary ability category or under the national interest waiver provisions.

 For persons employed as teaching faculty, the permanent resident application process should begin within eighteen months after the official job offer has been made.
 For all other positions (including research faculty), the conditions below must be satisfied before the University begins any paperwork related to a permanent resident petition: